Turkey's Erdogan criticizes Bolton as rift between NATO allies deepens

 Erdogan said in his speech Tuesday that Turkey has completed preparations for a military operation in Syria.
 Turkey boasts NATO's second-largest military.

-Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford and Turkey’s deputy foreign and defense ministers also attended Tuesday’s meeting with Bolton and Kalın, as well as James Jeffrey, the U.S. envoy for Syria and the coalition against ISIS.
+Dunford, Jeffrey and Turkey’s deputy foreign and defense ministers also attended Tuesday’s meeting with Bolton and Kalın.

-Dunford is scheduled to remain in Turkey after Bolton leaves to continue discussions with Turkish officials about a way forward in Syria.
+Dunford remained in Turkey after Bolton leaves to continue discussions with Turkish officials about a way forward in Syria.
+Jeffrey plans to meet with the Syrian Kurds this week.

 He called for a “stabilization force” in Syria that would be created by Turkey.
 To do so, Turkey would vet the Syrian Kurds who fought with the U.S. against ISIS and include those “with no links to terrorist organizations in the new stabilization force,” Erdogan wrote.